If you’re the first product manager in a business…

 3. Tools, processes, and training

 Moving on from the challenge of agreeing on the role of product managers, there’s a need to ensure they’re equipped for success.
 This means that they have the right tools, processes, and training to be effective.

 Product Focus runs an annual survey of Product Management asking people how they do their job.
 For the past 3 years, we’ve asked what tools are used for key activities such as market analysis, planning, and roadmapping.
 Whilst the Microsoft Office suite still dominates (Excel, PowerPoint, etc.) there are other online tools, designed for product managers, that are gaining prominence.
 You can download the latest copy of the report here.

 However, there are all sorts of simple best practice checklists and templates that product managers can use to be effective when product management is first introduced.

 Getting the processes right provides the framework that enables product managers to deliver.
-Whilst there’s no single process that’s best practice for all organizations, Product Focus regularly runs reviews with clients that provide insight into what would work best in their business.
+Whilst there’s no single process that’s best practice for all organizations, Product Focus has reviewed product management setup with clients, to provide insight into what would work best in their business.

-These reviews deliver a practical roadmap for the introduction (or improvement) of a product management function.
-Each review uses interviews and a variety of proprietary tools to gain the insights needed.
+These reviews delivered a practical roadmap for the introduction (or improvement) of a product management function.
+Each review used interviews and a variety of proprietary tools to gain the insights needed.
 One of these tools, the Product Management Lifecycle, is available as an infographic from our website.

 You can use tools like these to discuss the product governance process.
 It can help establish who is involved in decisions to invest in a product, to understand what information they will need to make these decisions, and to agree on the logistics of how governance will run.

 Product Management is a high-profile role and a new product manager is going to be under the spotlight and will need to quickly demonstrate their value to the business.
 The best way to ensure they hit the ground running is to get them properly trained.